 You are encouraged to work with a partner on the homework, but all work should be your own.
 In other words, you may discuss particular problems but you may not copy someone else's solution.
 Doing so violates academic honesty.
 As the course progresses, the question of how much work to show will arise.
 I encourage you to use common sense.
 If the work pertains to concepts discussed in class or in the reading, you should show it.
 If the work requires substantial effort and thought, you should show it.
-If the work is simply evaluating an integral using methods learned in MA 121, you do not need to show it.
-If the work is simply elementary algebra, you do not need to show it (although showing it may help the grader follow your work).
-You may even use Mathematica or other software to evaluate the 1-variable integrals or derivatives that arise.
+If the problem is helping you learn how to do a computation, be sure to show all the important steps of the computation.
+If, however, a computation is simply required in order to do something more interesting, I encourage you to use Mathematica or other software to do the computation.
+In all cases, you should make the extra effort to explain your work and write something a human can read and understand.